epics-containers/epics-containers.github.io/docs/user/tutorials/deploy_example.rst

     point.
 For more information see `CLI` or try ``ec --help``.

-The following command will deploy the example IOC instance to your cluster:
+The following command will deploy the example IOC instance to your cluster (if you changed the ioc name in the previous tutorial then remember to change bl01t-ea-ioc-01 to your unique name here):

 .. code-block:: bash